calacademy-research/bioawk.CAS/DOC/README.md

        To set adapter call with empty seq and adapter as 2nd arg. subsequent calls use seq as only argument.
        Only initial 16 bases of adapter are used.

-       end_adapter_pos("", "GATCGGAAGAGCACAC") # set to check first 16 bases of the TruSeq Indexed Adapter end_adapter_pos($seq)                   # will check the last 16 bases of $seq against the set adapter
+       end_adapter_pos("", "GATCGGAAGAGCACAC") # set to check first 16 bases of the TruSeq Adapter end_adapter_pos($seq)                   # will check the last 16 bases of $seq against the set adapter